Recent Masters of the Lodge

-Dr James Campbell is an architectural historian lecturing at the University of Cambridge.
+Professor James Campbell is an architectural historian at the University of Cambridge.
 He was born in Harrogate, North Yorkshire, and studied architecture at Cambridge.
-After practising in the UK, USA and Hong Kong, James returned to Cambridge to read for a PhD in architectural history, becoming a University Lecturer in 2005.
-His dissertation examined the development of the building trade in the 17th century.
+After practising in the UK, USA and Hong Kong, James returned to Cambridge to read for a PhD in architectural history, becoming a University Lecturer in 2005, head of department in 2019, and becoming a professor in 2022.
 He has published four books on various aspects of architectural history which have been translated into eleven languages.
 James comes from a family of freemasons, his grandfather having been District Grand Master in Madras.
-He is a member of the Middlesex Lodge No. 143; Archibald Campbell Lodge No.4998, Madras; Isaac Newton University Lodge No.859; Old Union No.46; Metropolitan Grand Stewards’ Lodge No.9812; and the Grand Stewards Lodge.
-He was President of the Board of Grand Stewards (2016) and appointed Junior Grand Deacon (2017).
-A member of numerous side orders, James was the Prestonian Lecturer in 2011, examining the question of ‘Was Christopher Wren a Freemason’.
+He is a member of the Middlesex Lodge No.143; Archibald Campbell Lodge No.4998, Madras; Isaac Newton University Lodge No.859; Old Union No.46; Metropolitan Grand Stewards’ Lodge No.9812; and the Grand Stewards Lodge.
+He was President of the Board of Grand Stewards (2016) and subsequently JGD (2017).
+A member of numerous other orders, James was Prestonian Lecturer in 2011.